sunteya/gpt-reverse-proxy/README.md

 A reverse proxy for ChatGPT API.

+## Features

+- Ensures compatibility with API calls from Cursor.
+- Customize URL path prefixes.
+- Secure the service with a custom authentication key.

 ## Usage

 **The following configuration integrates Traefik, you need to modify it according to your own environment.**